Paralititan: Size

-Scott Hartman estimates an animal that is massive, but still smaller than the biggest titanosaurs such as Puertasaurus, Alamosaurus, and Argentinosaurus.
-In 2010, Gregory S. Paul estimated its length at 20+ meters (66+ ft), and its weight at 20 tonnes (24.2 short tons).
-In 2012 Holtz gave a length of 32 m and an estimated weight of 65.3–72.5 tonnes (72–80 short tons).
-In 2016, using equations that estimate body mass based on the circumference of the humerus and femur of quadrupedal animals, it was given an estimated weight of ~50 MT.
-In 2019 Gregory S. Paul estimated Paralititan between 30 and 55 tonnes (33–60.6 short tons).
-In 2020 Molina-Perez and Larramendi estimated the size of the animal at 27 m and 30 tonnes (33 short tons).
+American researcher Scott Hartman estimated that the animal was massive, but still smaller than the biggest titanosaurs such as Puertasaurus, Alamosaurus, and Argentinosaurus.
+In the 2010 edition of his book The Princeton Field Guide to Dinosaurs, American researcher Gregory S. Paul estimated its length at 20+ meters (66+ ft), and its weight at 20 tonnes (24.2 short tons).
+In 2016, using equations that estimate body mass based on the circumference of the humerus and femur of quadrupedal animals, Argentine paleontologist Bernardo González Riga and colleagues gave a weight estimate of ~50 MT for Paralititan.
+In 2019, Paul estimated Paralititan between 30 and 55 tonnes (33.1–60.6 short tons) in weight.